dotCMS/core/test-jmeter/README.md

 ## Troubleshooting

-If you encounter memory issues, uncomment the JVM settings in the pom.xml:
+We have not yet validated the memory requirements.
+Eventually we should probably be explicit about the JVM memory settings.
+These can be added into the configuration block in the pom.xml e.g.:
 ```xml
 <jMeterProcessJVMSettings>
     <arguments>